You've just transferred thousands, maybe hundreds of thousands, to your child.

 FAQs

 Intentia is an app created and powered by IDR Law to help families capture clear intentions around gifts and loans.
 It produces an electronically signed and digitally date stamped confirmation of intention attached to the payment made.
 This is evidence of the agreement reached in relation to the transfer of funds.
 Intentia does not replace legal advice.
-Where additional advice is recommended, the MoI will flag next steps and facilitate referrals.
+Where additional advice is recommended, the Memorandum of Intention will flag next steps and facilitate referrals.

 Intentia produces an electronically signed and digitally date stamped confirmation of intention attached to the payment made.
 This is evidence of the agreement reached in relation to the transfer of funds.
 For complex situations, blended families, or significant sums, we recommend seeking tailored advice from a qualified professional.